What is SQL injection? Definition and explanation

 SQL injection – meaning and definition

-An SQL injection, sometimes abbreviated to SQLi, is a type of cyber attack in which a hacker uses a piece of SQL (structured query language) code to manipulate a database and gain access to potentially valuable information.
-It’s one of the most prevalent and threatening types of attack because it can potentially be used against any web application or website that uses an SQL-based database (which is most of them).
+An SQL injection, sometimes abbreviated to SQLi, is a type of vulnerability in which an attacker uses a piece of SQL (structured query language) code to manipulate a database and gain access to potentially valuable information.
+It's one of the most prevalent and threatening types of attack because it can potentially be used against any web application or website that uses an SQL-based database (which is most of them).

 How do SQL injection attacks work?

 To understand SQL injection, it’s important to know what structured query language (SQL) is.
 SQL is a query language used in programming to access, modify, and delete data stored in relational databases.
-Since most websites and web applications rely on SQL databases to execute operating system commands, an SQL injection attack can have serious consequences for organizations.
+Since the vast majority of websites and web applications rely on SQL databases, an SQL injection attack can have serious consequences for organizations.

 An SQL query is a request sent to a database for some type of activity or function such as query of data or execution of SQL code to be performed.
 An example is when login information is submitted via a web form to allow a user access to a site.
 Typically, this type of web form is designed to accept only specific types of data such as a name and/or password.
 When that information is added, it's checked against a database, and if it matches, the user is granted entry.
 If not, they are denied access.

-Because of the prevalence of web sites and servers that use databases, SQL injection attacks are one of the oldest and most widespread types of cyber assault.
-Several developments in the hacker community have increased the risk of this type of attack, most notably the advent of automated SQL injection programs.
-Freely available from open source developers, automated SQL injection programs allow cybercriminals to automatically perform attacks in only a few minutes by allowing them to access any table or any column in the database with just a click and attack process.
+Because of the prevalence of web sites and servers that use databases, SQL injection vulnerabilities are one of the oldest and most widespread types of cyber assault.
+Several developments in the hacker community have increased the risk of this type of attack, most notably the advent of tools to detect and exploit SQL injection.
+Freely available from open source developers, these tools allow cybercriminals to automatically perform attacks in only a few minutes by allowing them to access any table or any column in the database with just a click and attack process.

 Symptoms of SQLi